Thursday, 1 January 2026

 Of course, Naomi acknowledged that some mothers are indeed ambivalent.
 But she questioned that all are, or that they are necessarily so.
 In todays seminar we shall explore the arguments and evidence that have been adduced for primary maternal ambivalence, as well as Naomicontradicting evidence.

-As a mother, grandmother, breastfeeding counsellor, existential psychotherapist, supervisor, teacher, and bestselling author Naomi practised, supervised, and taught psychotherapy and motherhood and family studies, as well as conducting her weekly discussion groups Mothers Talking for thirty-five years, until shortly before her death.
+As a mother, grandmother, breastfeeding counsellor, existential psychotherapist, supervisor, teacher, and author Naomi practised, supervised, and taught psychotherapy and motherhood and family studies, as well as conducting her weekly discussion groups Mothers Talking for thirty-five years, until shortly before her death.

 Naomi had been profoundly influenced by the childbirth books and teaching of her friends and colleagues Sheila Kitzinger and Janet Balaskas, and by countless discussions with them.
 From them she learned how to give birth with joy herself.
 Janet, who had founded the Active Birth Centre in Londoninvited Naomi in 1990 to start a weekly group at the Centre.
 Naomi called it Mothers Talking.
 She went on to start several additional Mothers Talking groups, and after thirty-five years was still hosting a small international Mothers Talking group on Zoom until a few weeks before she died.